sharkymark/polyapi/README.md

 1. Also stores the last temperature and last ticker price on each API call with an `updated_at` timestamp
 1. Retrieves latest average US Treasury bond, note and bill rates and app calculates spreads.
 1. Retrieves latest PPI and CPI from U.S. Bureau of Labor Statistics
+1. Retrieves additional economic data like GDP and unemployment rate from U.S. Federal Reserve

 ![screenshot of main menu and retrieving weather](./docs/images/polyapi-address-weather.png)